FRED KOREMATSU DAY

 Christian Bale 1974

-*Do the American Psycho morning ritual this morning.
-Possibly make it a daily habit – without the murdering that follows.
+*Do the American Psycho morning ritual.
+Make it a daily habit – without the murdering.

 Vanessa Redgrave 1937